 How many times have you found that you want to wear your favourite jumper, or maybe just a really classy top but you can’t because it’s been stretched out?
 Not sure how to shrink a jumper?
 Follow our quick guide on how to shrink your jumper back to its original state.

 How to Shrink a Sweater

 So you’ve had your sweater for a while, you dig it out of your wardrobe, but alas!
 It’s misshapen and stretched.
 One of the best ways to get your jumper back into shape is to shrink it.
-The material will shorten, making it change back to its original shape and size.
-However, for different materials there are different methods, following these simple steps are important because the last thing you want it a jumper in a children’s size.
+The material will shorten, meaning it’ll go back to its original shape and size.
+However, for different materials there are different methods, following these simple steps are important because the last thing you want is a jumper that’s shrunk into a child’s size piece.

 Does Wool Shrink?

-Wool is one of the most common fabrics in jumpers and sweaters, you will find that most are a wool blend and contain other fabrics too.
-Wool is very receptive to being washed and will shrink if you put it in the wash with heat.
-Make sure you check your care label, because you may want to shrink your wool but too much heat or it’ll never fit you again.
+Wool is one of the most common fabrics for jumpers and sweaters, you will find that most are a wool blend and contain other fabrics too.
+Wool is very receptive to being washed and will shrink if you put it in the wash with a high heat.
+Make sure you check your care label, because you may want to shrink your wool jumper but too much heat or it’ll never fit you again.